-- Just as on campus, Faculty Leaders and Staff are responsible for responding to, and have a legal responsibility to report, all incidents abroad including behavioral issues and medical and non-medical emergencies.
-Leaders and Staff should follow guidance outlined in the Emergency Preparedness and Response Handbook provided prior to departure. - Faculty Leaders and Staff are considered "Campus Security Authorities" to align with the federal Clery Act: http://clery.unt.edu/ - Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a landmark federal law, originally known as the Campus Security Act, which requires colleges and universities across the United States to disclose information about crime on and around their campuses.
-This includes all study abroad programs sponsored by UNT. - o Faculty will be trained as Campus Security Authorities as part of the annual Preparedness and Emergency Response Seminar.
+- Faculty Leaders are responsible for responding to and reporting all incidents abroad including behavioral issues as well as medical and non-medical emergencies.
+Faculty Leaders and Staff should follow guidance outlined in the Emergency Preparedness and Response Handbook provided prior to departure. - Faculty Leaders are considered "Campus Security Authorities" to align with the federal Clery Act: http://clery.unt.edu/ - Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a landmark federal law, originally known as the Campus Security Act, which requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+This includes all study abroad programs sponsored by UNT. - Faculty will be trained as Campus Security Authorities as part of the annual Preparedness and Emergency Response Seminar.